The Michigan DUI Process

-This option is available in most (but not all) of the local, Greater-Detroit area courts (meaning the courts of Wayne, Oakland, Macomb, Lapeer, Livingston, St. Clair and Washtenaw Counties).
+This option is available in most (but not all) of the local, Greater-Detroit area courts (meaning the courts of Wayne, Oakland, Macomb, or the surrounding counties).

 Even in those courts that do allow the waivers of an arraignment, though, there are limitations to the practice that largely depend on specific DUI charge being made.

 For example, some courts may allow the waiver in all 1st offense DUI cases except for those involving a “High BAC” charge.

 Similarly, almost no courts allow a waiver of arraignment for 2nd offense DUI charges.

 By law, an arraignment cannot be waived in any felony case, meaning this option is never available in 3rd offense DUI cases.